morganhancock/recipebox/Merging_exercise_2.md

   Why?
 You want `master` to have the biscuit recipe that's in `breakfast`, so you need to switch to `master` before merging.
 4. Enter `git merge breakfast`.

+This could throw a conflict, right?
+Or perhaps THIS!

 The `master` branch in your **local** repository now contains commits made in `breakfast` (the new biscuit recipe).
 Update the remote `master` branch by entering `git push`.
 You can then delete `breakfast` by entering `git branch -d breakfast`.